radrow/ddtrace/README.md

 `gen_server` behaviour.

-This document contains prerequisites and instructions for building and running DDMon locally.
+This document contains prerequisites and instructions for building and running DDMon.

-**NOTE:** To evaluate the OOPSLA'25 artifact, you can use a Docker-based setup for DDMon, instead of a local build.
-In this case, you can skip this file and move directly to the instructions in [EVALUATION.md](EVALUATION.md).
+**NOTE:** To evaluate the OOPSLA'25 artifact, you can use a Docker-based setup for DDMon, instead of performing a local build.
+In this case, you can skip this file and move directly to the instructions in the following files:

+- [EVALUATION.md](EVALUATION.md) for setting up the Docker image and reproducing the plots and listings in the companion paper.
+- [EXAMPLE.md](EXAMPLE.md) to see how DDMon can be applied to examples beyond those in the companion paper.
+- [SCENARIOS.md](SCENARIOS.md) for the documentation of the testing DSL used in the paper to benchmark DDMon to various randomised scenarios of varying size.
+- [IMPLEMENTATION.md](IMPLEMENTATION.md) for details about the DDMon implementation and how it connects to the theory and results in the companion paper.

 **NOTE:** The following instructions are tested on GNU/Linux (Ubuntu 24.04 and Fedora 42).